Synchronization

 DLM for the Styles table in the database would be 20030501.

-the date of the synchronization.
-The next time it does a
+it records the date of the synchronization.
+The next time it does

-synchronization.
 Suppose a synchronization was done on May 2, 2003.
+When a synchronization

 Using an FTP Server